bburns/PyVoyager/db/index/README.md

      NAME                       = FILTER_NUMBER
      COLUMN_NUMBER              = 18
      FORMAT                     = "I1"
-     DESCRIPTION                = "
-The optical filter number (0-7), which contains the unique number associated with the optical filter for the image.
+     DESCRIPTION                = "The optical filter number (0-7), which contains the unique number associated with the optical filter for the image.
 It is needed to differentiate between the two CLEAR and two GREEN filters on the Voyager narrow angle camera."

      NAME                       = EXPOSURE_DURATION
      COLUMN_NUMBER              = 19